OptPhotLab/EnvDataSciNotebooks/R-Markdown-solutions/R6-times-and-timeseries.md

   sum(b * c)/sum(a^2)
 }
 ```
-note that we do not use the simple *cor* function on our lagged data
+note that we do not use the built-in *cor* function on our lagged data
 to work out correlation, because the strict definition means that we
 use this alternative method instead.
 Click
 [here](https://stackoverflow.com/questions/32569322/apparent-error-in-r-acf-calculation/32570260#32570260)